nggit/tremolo-docs/configuration.md

 Note that the WebSocket/upgraded connection will not be affected.
 And won't work if you are running a blocking function, such as `time.sleep()` inside it.

 ### app_close_timeout
-This is the same timeout handler as *app_handler_timeout*, but it is initiated when the client connection is lost and the handler is still running for some reason.
+This is another handler timeout similar to *app_handler_timeout*, but it is initiated when the client connection is lost and the handler is still running for some reason.
 The default is `30`.

 It is possible that it is initiated while *app_handler_timeout* is still waiting.
 And the lowest timeout takes precedence.